glass jar

 Once plastics are discharged into aquatic environments, they can persist for up to 50 years, in some cases complete mineralisation can take hundreds, if not thousands of years.
 Recently, ingestion of microplastics in fish and shellfish have been documented.
 Ingested plastics may result in physical damage in relation to hazardous chemicals derived from additives in their formulation products.
 In addition, hydrophobic chemicals from surrounding seawater may absorb onto microplastics surface (as documented by the International Pellet Watch programme), thus causing further health complications (Matsuguma et al., 2017).

 I myself am researching Microplastic transportation via sewers and pipe networks.
 Thus far the findings have been truly terrible.
-Therefore, I could not forgive myself (while Mike shares the same opinion) if I succumbed to greed and used these cheap unsustainable packaging products, in the name of profit.
-After literally months of researching alternatives (which was disappointingly very difficult to do), we have the sustainable Solution.
+Therefore, I could not forgive myself if we succumbed to capitalism and used these cheap unsustainable packaging products.
+After months of researching alternatives, we have the sustainable Solution.

 So what is the recipe?